ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.md

 Upon completion of these tasks, the new IP Sets and Static Groups will be added.

-## Create NAT rules to allow virtual machines to access the Internet
+## Create NAT rules to allow VMs to access the Internet
 {: #vmware-as-a-service-vdc-configure-nat}
 {: step}

-The next step is to create NAT rules to allow your virtual machines to access the public Internet and you to access the virtual machines over the public Internet.
+The next step is to create NAT rules to allow your VMs to access the public Internet and you to access the VMs over the public Internet.

 You will create the following NAT rules in this tutorial.